In How to Make Money from your Hobby or Passion? one of the mentioned possibilities is having your own website.

 11. Some WordPress standards should be changed immediately

 WordPress adds a couple of standard phrases that are not meant to be left as they are.
-“Just another wordpress site” being one of them.
-It’s the subtitle of your website and if you have no idea in what to change it, than remove it.
+“Just another WordPress site” is one of them.
+It’s the subtitle of your website and if you have no idea what to change it in, then remove it.
 No problem.

 Another standard is “Uncategorized”.
 Make a couple of categories that will be logical groups for your website and choose one that you will probably use the most.
 Make that your standard, what you can change in the first line of > Settings > Writing.

-Once you have done that, you can delete Uncategorized all together.
+Once you have done that, you can delete Uncategorized altogether.

 Don’t get overwhelmed